Amisha-Bishnoi/hack2022/README.md

  4. Make pull request

- 5. Now, we will review the pull request and merge it,if finds it good (After merging you will be notified)
+ 5. Now, we will review the pull request and merge it

 ## Contribution